 Your handheld is equipped with an IR (infrared) port that you can use to beam information to another Palm OS handheld that's close by and also has an IR port.
-The IR port is located in the upper-right corner on the back of your handheld, behind the small dark shield.
+The IR port is located at the top of the handheld, behind the small dark shield.